Leadership Skills Every Small Business Owner Needs

 3. Financial Literacy

 Many small business owners start with a passion for their product or service but might lack expertise in managing finances.
-However, understanding basic financial principles is crucial for running a successful operation.
+Understanding basic financial principles is crucial for running a successful operation.
 Strong financial literacy helps you make informed decisions about budgeting, investment, and cash flow management.

 You don't need to be an accountant, but it's essential to understand how profit margins work, how to read financial statements like balance sheets and income statements, and how taxes impact your business.
 A lack of financial acumen can lead to poor decision-making, which could cripple your business over time.